No-confidence motion against Imran Khan: Khan's Allegation of foreign support for the motion and later retraction

 The U.S. government had supposedly been frustrated when Khan visited President Vladimir Putin in Moscow on the day of the Russian Invasion of Ukraine.
 Amid condemnation from European diplomats, Khan responded by saying to a public rally "Are we your slaves that we would do anything you say?" and claiming hypocrisy due to the same criticism not being given to India, who had also refused to condemn Russia's invasion.
-Deputy Speaker of the National Assembly Qasim Khan Suri would ultimately use this reason to unilaterally dismiss the motion of no confidence.
+Deputy Speaker of the National Assembly Qasim Khan Suri from Khan's PTI party, would ultimately use this reason to unilaterally dismiss the motion of no confidence by declaring it to be a foreign conspiracy instead of holding a vote on the motion according to the constitution.

 Pakistan's military, while terming the contents of the cable as containing "undiplomatic language", disagreed on whether there had been a foreign conspiracy.
 The military also publicly maintained that its stance on the political crisis was apolitical.
 The Pakistani government delivered a diplomatic démarche to the US government protesting against the alleged interference.

 Russia supported Khan's claims and slammed the US for the alleged interference in Pakistan's affairs for its "own selfish purposes".

 On 23 May 2022, Khan suggested that US State Department official Donald Lu be fired for interfering with Pakistan's domestic politics and "for bad manners and sheer arrogance."
 Khan added, "I had perfectly good relationship with the Trump administration.
 It's only when the Biden administration came, and it coincided with what was happening in Afghanistan.
 And for some reason, which I still don't know, they never got in touch with me."

 According to a leaked classified Pakistani cable, at a March 7, 2022 meeting, a U.S. State Department representative stated that Khan's visit to Russia during its invasion of Ukraine "will be forgiven" if the no confidence vote against him was successful; otherwise, it would be "tough going ahead".

-Constitutional crisis
+While Khan repeatedly mentioned the leaked cable which conveyed the unhappiness of the US over his Russia visit, he did not provide any proof that the US actually influenced the outcome of the vote of no-confidence on the ground.
+The claim that the Americans orchestrated the no-confidence vote therefore remains strongly contested.
+Those who dispute this theory maintain that Khan lost power legitimately and constitutionally through the no-confidence vote, which was already in the works weeks before Russia's Ukraine invasion.
+They argue that the military establishment brought Khan into power by engineering the 2018 election and managing his coalition by telling parliamentarians to vote for him.
+And that he lost power legitimately when the military finally decided to stop artificially propping up his government weeks before the Ukraine war due to purely internal reasons that had nothing to do with the US.